kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_augmented_reality.md

 ## Camera
 If you have camera permission granted, you will see a live camera feed in the background.
 If you do not have camera permission granted, you will see a black background instead.

-You can toggle the camera on and off by tapping the camera icon in the top right corner of the screen.
+You can toggle the camera on and off by tapping the camera icon in the top-right corner of the screen.

 Additionally, while the camera is active, you can adjust the zoom level using the slider at the bottom of the screen.